-While both procedures officially change your legal status in the U.S. to asylee, neither the immigration judge who grants asylum in court nor the USCIS officer who grants your asylum application is responsible for processing all the relevant documents.
-Instead, this task will be handled by another department within USCIS after you notify it and follow the appropriate steps.
+Neither the immigration judge who grants asylum in court nor the USCIS officer who grants your asylum application is responsible for processing all the relevant documents.
+Instead, important portions of this task will be handled by another department within USCIS after you notify it and follow the appropriate steps, described below.

 DHS issues two types of documents proving one's asylee status and ability to work: Form I-94, stamped "asylum granted indefinitely," and Form I-766, which is also called an "employment authorization document (EAD)" or a "work permit."

-Unlike I-94s that have a departure date (which tourists and other temporary visitors to the U.S. receive), your stamped card proves that you can stay in the U.S. indefinitely.
-Because your asylum grant also allows you to work legally without a valid work permit, you can present this document verifying your identity and work authorization to your employer or the Social Security Administration (SSA) in the first 30 to 90 days following your asylum grant.
+Unlike I-94s bearing a departure date (which tourists and other temporary visitors to the U.S. receive), asylees receive a stamped card proving that they can stay in the U.S. indefinitely.
+Because your asylum grant also allows you to work legally without a valid work permit, you can present this to verify your identity and work authorization to your employer or the Social Security Administration (SSA) in the first 30 to 90 days following your asylum grant.

 When you present the SSA with your stamped I-94 or the original decision of the immigration judge granting you asylum in the EOIR, the agency will issue you an "unrestricted" Social Security card, which treats you as a permanent resident alien with permanent employment authorization.
 Apply for this card within 31 days of being granted asylum to be become enrolled in certain programs granting you government assistance, service, and benefits.

-The second piece of documentation, the work permit or "employment authorization document" (Form I-766), is not necessary for asylees to present as work authorization, but is a good form of identification to have when you apply for a state-issued driver's license or other identity cards.
+The second piece of documentation, the work permit or "employment authorization document" (Form I-766), is not necessary for asylees to present as work authorization, but is a good form of identification to have when applying for a state-issued driver's license or other identity card.
 Your work permit will have a special code, like "A5," printed on it, showing that you are an asylee and distinguishing you from other work permit holders.

 If it's the USCIS asylum office that approves your asylum application, you should receive the work permit within 14 days of getting the approval notice and I-94.
 If it's an immigration judge who approves your asylum application, you will need to fill out and send Form I-765, Application for Employment Authorization, to USCIS.
 After sending this form, it usually takes USCIS several months to send you your work permit.
 You can check USCIS processing times to see how long it is currently taking to issue work permits.